euler-xyz/euler-vault-kit/docs/whitepaper.md

 ### Compounding

 Interest is accumulated on the first transaction in a block: Actual time must elapse for any interest to be accrued.
-However, a new interest rate is targetted whenever balance or debt amounts change.
+However, a new interest rate is targeted whenever balance or debt amounts change.
 This is done in the `checkVaultStatus` function so that batches that interact with a vault multiple times only need to re-target the interest rate once.

 Vaults compound interest deterministically every second using exponentation.
 Because accrued interest is added to `totalBorrows`, it increases utilisation (the proportion of the vault's assets that are loaned out).
 Other than this (and the effect of accumulator rounding), the amount of interest owed/earned is independent of how frequently the contract is interacted with.